rizdaprasetya/Raw-Domain-Extension-Price/README.md

 # Raw Domain Prices Data Dump
+> [!CAUTION]
+> **The Pricing Information may no longer be Valid/Up-to-Date** \
+> \
+> Sadly, as of 16 October 2024, it **seems CF has patched their API endpoint** to no longer expose domain pricing :( \
+> The script I used to update this repo no longer seems to work, not sure if I can update the info in this repo anymore.
+I'll need to try to find workarounds, but can't promise I can do it anytime soon.

 This repository aims to provide visibility of information on raw/actual/at-cost domain extension prices.
 Visit the pricing table here: